shepi13/shepi-c-compiler/README.md

 ------------------

-#####Longer term:
+### Longer term:

-I'm aiming to add some final features of the c language that aren't covered in the book, but these seem less trivial:
+I'm aiming to add some final features of the C language that aren't covered in the book, but these seem less trivial:

 - Typedefs
 - Function pointers
 - Full constexpr and static initialization evaluation (current support is very simplistic)

 In addition, this project should have proper tests and benchmarking (both for compile times and program runtimes).
 For now I am just using the tests from the book.

+Current CI is somewhat lacking as well, as it justs checks that the build succeeds and requires running the book tests locally, although this should at least catch some bugs.